JeffGiroux/f5_terraform/GCP/Infrastructure-only/README.md

 - Sensitive variables like Google SSH keys are configured in terraform.tfvars
   - ***Note***: Other items like BIG-IP password are stored in Google Cloud Secret Manager.
 Refer to the [Prerequisites](#prerequisites).
 - Files
-  - main.tf - resources for provider, versions
+  - main.tf - resources for provider, versions, storage bucket
+  - network.tf - resources for VPCs, subnets, firewall rules

 ## Template Parameters